FlareXes/Hashnode/cl5hvfzu8045ys3nv4x6ta87n.md

 ## Parrot OS Weird Docker Installation Issues

 Parrot OS is a privacy-focused penetration testing operating system.
 Which comes bundled with many pentesting or hacking tools.
 But, sometimes we need to install something else like `Docker`.
-Which prompts a wired issue.
+Which prompts a weird issue.
 Something like that.

 ```txt
 E: The repository 'https://download.docker.com/linux/debian ara Release' does not have a Release file.